walterrowe/magick-frames/README.md

 - You will have to run an AppleScript to create the built-in style droplets.

 If these are unfamiliar terms, use my [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) 1-on-1 support page to set up a one-on-one video call.
 You will be using Magick Frames in no time.

-# December 2024 Update

-The following new options add solid border styles.

-The width of the solid border will be 1.5 percent in pixels of the length of the longest edge of the picture (ie. a 3000px long edge will have a 45px border).
-The interior pin-stripe will be 2 pixels wide.
-If a watermark is added to a solid border then the border on the watermarked edge will be extended to include the watermark.

-- (NEW) Option ` -so ` applies a plain solid border with pin-stripe between picture and border
-- (NEW) Option ` -sl ` places an image-based watermark to the plain solid border
-- (NEW) Option ` -st ` places an text-based watermark to the plain solid border
-- (NEW) Option ` -slo ` places an image-based watermark on an inside edge of the picture
-- (NEW) Option ` -sto ` places an text-based watermark on an inside edge of the picture
-- (NEW) Option ` -ic ` specifies the color of the interior pin-stripe for solid borders
-- (NEW) Option ` -oc ` specifies the color of the exterior border for solid borders
-- (CHANGE) Add new styles in the property lists in CreateStyleDroplets.

 # Upgrading Magick Frames